pavankjadda/LiquibaseDemo/README.md

 # Liquibase database evolution with with Spring Boot
-Liquibase can not generate ChangeLog from empty database or JPA entities.
-It should be run against existing database(dev or test) initially before using Liquibase-Hibernate plugin.
-If you do not have existing database, create new one with 1 table and Liquibase takes it from there.
 Steps to setup Liquibase from Scratch
 1. Create SpringBoot project or clone this project
 2. Add `liquibase.properties` under src/main/resources folder with the following content and change DB properties accordingly
 ```properties